ikolith/citatel/docs/index.md

 ---
 layout: home
 sidebar:
 nav: sidebar
 ---

-This is the public home of "tactile", the system what is probably going to end up with a different name.
+This is the public home of "tactile".
+More info is can be found in the [About](./_pages/about.md) page.

 If you got this link, please refrain from sharing it.
 I'm not willing to pay for Github Plus or whatever to make this private.
 If this looks unfinished that's because it is.
-The website is double unfinished, most of the content that actually exists isn't even here yet.
+Most of the content that actually exists isn't even here yet, and there isn't even enough content counting what isn't here.
+However, all of the [code](./_pages/code_and_downloads/code.md)  *is* here.

-Most everything related to this system lives in another very messy private repo.
-There are Google Docs and long rambling discord messages about what this game is and what it is trying to achieve.
-I am working on bringing all of that together in this repo.
-Things will be added regularly.
-Hopefully.
-Unless I need to go with some other site generator.

-By the end of this, all of the work done on the game should end up happening in this repo.
-New content should go directly into this site.

-I do not like working in a public repo.
-However, the whole idea was that this would be available for anyone to use, change, etc. so it's just an L I have to take.

-I welcome questions and suggestions. @ me on the server.
-If you're not on the server how did you get here my guy?
+Send me ideas, critique, pages that need better editing.
+I am trying not to lose *too* much time to editing, so probably I missed things.
+Send it to me on discord.